Jump to: "Becoming a Member"

 Andreea is a PhD student in EECS.
 Her interests lie broadly at the intersection of machine learning, robotics, and human-robot interaction.
 Her research tackles ways in which autonomous systems’ models of the world and of other agents (e.g. humans) can go wrong, and improve them for enhanced interaction between people and robots.

-Ellis is a PhD student in EECS.
+Ellis was a PhD student in EECS.
 He researches planning and decision making algorithms for robotic systems.
 Recently, he has focused on developing algorithms for efficient planning under uncertainty using graph search methods.

-Smitha is a PhD student in EECS.
-She is focused on making ML systems more reliable and robust.
-She is particularly interested in how to use interaction with humans to ensure that a system has learned the right objective or behavior.
+Smitha was a PhD student in EECS.
+They are focused on making ML systems more reliable and robust.
+They are particularly interested in how to use interaction with humans to ensure that a system has learned the right objective or behavior.

 Lawrence is a PhD student in EECS.
 He focuses on learning human objectives despite systematic human biases.
 Lawrence is also an undergraduate alumn of the lab.